Rizzler Sports Logo

 Stats

 Strike Percentage measures how often a pitcher throws strikes.
 Formula: Strikes ÷ Total Pitches.
 A 60% strike percentage means the pitcher throws strikes on 6 out of every 10 pitches.
-At the youth level, strike percentage is the single best development indicator for pitchers — more useful than ERA, more actionable than win-loss record, and directly connected to the thing that matters most: throwing strikes consistently.
+At the youth level, strike percentage is the single best development indicator for pitchers.
+It's more useful than ERA, more actionable than win-loss record, and directly connected to the thing that matters most: throwing strikes consistently.

 The Formula